Resume Tips

 What to Avoid

-• Don't place it in the header or footer
+• Do not place it in the header or footer

-• Don't use a text box or special formatting that might confuse ATS
+• Do not use a text box or special formatting that might confuse ATS

-• Don't make it longer than 3-4 lines
+• Do not make it longer than 3-4 lines

 Resume Objective Examples for Every Career Stage